-When you complete your entry level dive courses and start scuba diving a little more regularly, you soon start to notice that other divers’ regulator setups aren’t always the same as the one you first learned with.
-From the traditional bright yellow octopus, to the integrated AIR (Alternate Inflator Regulator) and the long regulator hose configuration, there are multiple options to consider for alternate air sources - but which one is right for you?
+When you complete your entry level dive courses and start scuba diving a little more regularly, you soon start to notice that another diver’s alternate air source configuration might be different from the one you first learned with.

 Octopus – Pros

 Perhaps the most recognisable alternate second stage setup is the octopus or secondary regulator.
 In this setup, the alternate second stage reg is on a slightly longer hose (usually 90-100cm/30-40 inches) than the primary second stage and the hose is often yellow.

 Octopus – Cons

-Standardisation goes a long way to helping out in out of air scenarios, but the octopus setup isn’t without its drawbacks.
-We’ve all seen (and probably been) that diver with a loose alternate air source, and it seems to be something of a never ending quest to find a perfect octopus attachment to secure your alternate regulator to your BCD.
+Standardisation goes a long way to helping out in out of air scenarios, but the octopus setup has its drawbacks.
+We’ve all seen (and probably been) that diver with a loose alternate air source.
+It’s a never ending quest to find a perfect octopus attachment to secure your alternate regulator to your BCD.

-This then leaves you to breathe from your own octopus, making the additional length on the octopus hose redundant and causing a tricky scenario where you have to stay extremely close to the panicked diver in order to both breathe from your gas supply.
+This then leaves you to breathe from your own octopus.
+It makes the additional length on the octopus hose redundant, and causes a tricky scenario.
+You have to stay extremely close to the panicked diver in order to both breathe from your gas supply.
 For more on this, read on to the pros and cons of the long hose configuration.

 AIR (Alternate Inflator Regulator) – Pros

 Travelling divers in particular are huge advocates of this system.
 By combining your BCD inflator and your alternate air source, you’re eliminating the weight of an entire hose and a second stage regulator.
 Some also feel that without the additional hoses they have more freedom to move around and less risk of entanglement.
-You also avoid the aforementioned issue of your alternate air source dragging along and causing damage to the reef (and the equipment).
+You also avoid the issue of your alternate air source dragging and causing damage to the reef (and the equipment).

 AIR (Alternate Inflator Regulator) – Cons